chenrylee/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADForest.md

 -----------

-Set the UPNSuffixes property on the fabrikam.com forest.
+&emsp;Set the UPNSuffixes property on the fabrikam.com forest.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```